PsyTeachR/mcs-conv/docs/06-wrangling-3.md

 <div class="try">
-<p>If you’ve worked with any kind of data before, particularly if you’ve used Excel, it’s very likely that you will have used <strong>wide format</strong> data.
-In wide format, each participant’s data is all in one row with multiple columns for different data points.
+<p>If you've worked with any kind of data before, particularly if you've used Excel, it's very likely that you will have used <strong>wide format</strong> data.
+In wide format, each participant's data is all in one row with multiple columns for different data points.
 This means that the data set tends to be very wide and you will have as many rows as you have participants.</p>
 <p>This layout can be easy to read, however, it makes programming quite difficult.
 Whilst Tidy Data can be conceptually more difficult to understand at first, it means you can manipulate your data in whatever way you want very easily.
 There is more information about <a href="https://r4ds.had.co.nz/tidy-data.html">tidy data available here</a>.</p>
 </div>